-My mouth hangs agape.
-My eyes bulging with curiosity to the view.
-All the while continuously fighting my brain’s knee jerk reaction to shut them and turn off the TV.
-Instead I persevere with what I am watching, feeling a mixture of shock and slight sickness, only showcased in the tilting of my head and screwed up facial features.
-I felt like David Attenborough stumbling in on the wrong programme and having to get past an emotional barrier and narrate the most visceral act of humankind, even though it’s nearly causing my lunch to make a reappearance.
+My mouth hangs agape, my eyes bulge with curiosity to the view, all the while continuously fighting my brain’s knee-jerk reaction to shut them and turn off the TV.
+Instead, I persevere with what I am watching, feeling a mixture of both shock and slight sickness, showcased solely in the tilting of my head and skewed expression.
+I felt like David Attenborough stumbling in on the wrong programme and having to get past an emotional barrier to narrate the most visceral act of humankind, even though it’s nearly causing my lunch to make a reappearance.

 Before you start wondering if I was watching blue movies, I will happily reassure you that my lunchtime viewing is not that explicit.
 Instead, I was watching a new box set series called “Girls”.
 It sounded harmless enough.
 Kind of like a modern day Sex and the City, if you like.
 In all fairness to it, the show in itself is alright so far.
 But, that scene just penetrated my mind and emotional state so deeply, that I could feel myself getting physically stressed.
 Silly, right?

 Allow me to set the scene.
 For those of you who are sensitive (or who’ve recently eaten), I’d advise you to look away before your active imagination gets the better of your gut’s reactions.